khaosdoctor/my-notes/node/node-under-the-hood.md

 However, single-threading can also be very limiting.
 Since we have a single stack, what would happen if this stacked is blocked by some slow-running code?

+## Libuv

+### What is libuv?
+Why do we need it?

+Libuv is an open-source library that handles the thread-pool, doing signaling, inter process communications all other magic needed to make the asynchronous tasks work at all.
+Libuv was originally developed for Node.js itself as an abstraction around `libev`, however, by now, multiple projects are already using it.

+Most people think libuv is the event loop itself, this is not true, libuv implements a full featured event loop, but also is the home of several other key parts of Node, such as:

+- TCP and UDP sockets of the `net` package
+- Async DNS resolutions
+- Async file and file system operations (like the one we're doing here)
+- File System events
+- IPC
+- Child processes and shell control
+- Thread pool
+- Signal handling
+- High resolution clock

+This is mainly why Node.js uses it, it's a full abstraction around several key parts of every OS, and it is necessary for the whole runtime to interact with it's surounding environment.

-### Concurrency and Event Loop
+### Event Loop

 Let's step aside of the Node.js environment for a while.
 In the browser, in pure JavaScript, what would happen if you had a long-running function in your call stack?
 Those sorts of functions that take a while to finish, like a complex image processing or a long matrix transformation?

 In most languages you should have no problem, since they are multi-threaded, however, in single-threaded languages, this is a very serious issue.
 Because while the call stack has functions to execute, the browser can't actually do anything else, and the browser isn't just about HTML and CSS, there are a few other stuff, like a rendering engine that paints the screen to draw whatever you coded in your markup.
 This means that if you have long running functions, your browser literally halts all execution in that page.
 That's why most browsers treat tabs as threads or separate processes, so one tab wouldn't freeze all others.

 Another issue that might be raised is that browsers are quite controlling big brothers, so if a tab takes to long to respond, they take action by raising an error to ask you whether you want or not to terminate that web page.
 So...
 Not the best UX we can have, right?
 On the other hand, complex tasks and long running code is what allow us to create great software, so how can we perform those without letting our big brother angry?
-Asynchronous Callbacks, tha base of what all Node.js is about.
+Asynchronous Callbacks, tha base of what Node.js is all about.

-#### Async callbacks
+### Async callbacks

 Most JavaScript applications works by loading a single `.js` file into memory, and then all the magic happens after that single entrypoint is executed.
 This can be divided into several building blocks, the "now" blocks, and the "later" blocks.
 Usually, only one of those blocks is going to be a "now" block, which means that it'll be the one to execute in the main thread (pushing calls to the call stack), and all the others will be executed later on.